huooong/Genome-Assembly-and-QC/README.md

 ---

 ## Repository Contents
-The repository currently contains the following scripts and directories:
+The repository currently contains the following scripts:
-- `Pipeline.sh`: A comprehensive pipeline script that automates the entire analysis workflow from raw Nanopore FASTQ files through to assembled and polished genomes.
+- `Pipeline.sh`: A pipeline script that automates the analysis workflow from raw Nanopore FASTQ files through to assembled and polished genomes.
 - `Pipeline.sbatch`: Allows you to submit the pipeline as a SLURM job.

 The following modular scripts allow you to run each data processing step independently:
 - `1.
 Filtering`
 - `2.1.
 NanoPlot on raw reads`
 - `2.2.
 NanoPlot on filtered reads`
 - `3.
-Assembly`
+Assembly with Flye`
 - `4.
 Coverage`
 - `5.
 Polishing with Medaka`
 - `6.
 QUAST`
 - `7.
 CheckM`
 - `8.
 CheckM2`
-- `9.
-Annotation` (In progress)
+- `Annotation` (In progress)
 - `MultiQC`
 - `GTDB-Tk` (In pregress)

 ---